Veams/documentation/methodology/javascript/options/methodology__jsOptions.md

  [//]: # ({{#wrapWith "grid-row"}})
  [//]: #     ({{#wrapWith "grid-col" colClasses="is-col-mobile-l-12"}})

-### OPTIONS SYNTAX
-You should use a single quotation marks to wrap your JSON strings.

 ### WHAT IS THE ADVANTAGE OF USING OPTIONS?
-Options in your markup allows you to control your module's options via your backend environment.
+Having options available in your markup allows you to modify them dynamically via your backend environment.

 [//]: #     ({{/wrapWith}})
 [//]: # ({{/wrapWith}})